jaegertracing/documentation/content/docs/next-release/operator.md

 A complete sample `StatefulSet` is available at [`deploy/examples/statefulset-manual-sidecar.yaml`](https://github.com/jaegertracing/jaeger-operator/tree/main/examples/statefulset-manual-sidecar.yaml).

-The Jaeger Agent can then be accessed at its default location on `localhost`.
+**jaeger-agent** can then be accessed at its default location on `localhost`.

 ## Installing the Agent as DaemonSet

-By default, the Operator expects the agents to be deployed as sidecars to the target applications.
-This is convenient for several purposes, like in a multi-tenant scenario or to have better load balancing, but there are scenarios where you might want to install the agent as a `DaemonSet`.
-In that case, specify the Agent's strategy to `DaemonSet`, as follows:
+By default, the Operator expects **jaeger-agent**s to be deployed as sidecars to the target applications.
+This is convenient for several purposes, like in a multi-tenant scenario or to have better load balancing, but there are scenarios where you might want to install **jaeger-agent** as a `DaemonSet`.
+In that case, specify the **jaeger-agent**'s strategy to `DaemonSet`, as follows:

 ```yaml
 apiVersion: jaegertracing.io/v1